-- The records of all students who have failed to make satisfactory academic progress will be reviewed by the faculties concerned at the end of each year or at such other times as determined by the Academic Administration Committee. - (a) The records of all first-year students will be reviewed by the faculties concerned at the end of semester one, or at the end of their first year of study, as appropriate, and the students advised of assistance available if they have not passed more than half the points for which they were enrolled. - (b) The records of all other undergraduate students will be reviewed if: - they are full-time students, and in the year under review and in the preceding year in which they were enrolled they have not passed more than half the points for which they were enrolled; or - they are part-time students, and in the year under review and in the preceding year in which they were enrolled they have not passed half or more of the points for which they were enrolled; or - iii. they have failed to demonstrate competence in professional practice, or - iv. they have failed to demonstrate any likelihood of success.
+- The records of all students who have failed to make satisfactory academic progress will be reviewed by the faculties concerned at the end of each year or at such other times as determined by the Academic Administration Committee. - (a) The records of all first-year students who have an overall GPA of less than 1.5 or who have not passed half or more of the points in which they were enrolled will be reviewed by the faculties concerned at the end of semester one, or at the end of their first year of study, as appropriate. - (b) The records of all other undergraduate students will be reviewed if: - in the year under review and in the preceding year in which they were enrolled they have not passed half or more of the points in which they were enrolled; or - ii. they have an overall GPA of less than 1.5 for their degree level study; or - iii. they have failed to demonstrate competence in professional requirements. - (c) The records of any undergraduate students may be reviewed if: - they have withdrawn from more than half of the courses in which they were enrolled in the preceding two years of study; or - ii. they have otherwise failed to demonstrate any likelihood of success.
+Note: The records of all students enrolled in the BE(Hons)Int, the professional years of the BE(Hons) and any year of the BForSc will be reviewed each semester.